 - Chase Freedom: Ultimate Rewards offers up to 25% extra cash back through partnered online retailers

-To give a better picture of the two online shopping portals, we compare the extra cash back that you can earn at some major online retailers:
+To give you a better picture of the two online shopping portals, we compare the extra cash back that you can earn with Chase vs. Discover at some major online retailers:

 Ultimate Rewards vs. Discover Deals